GreptimeTeam/docs/docs/faq-and-others/faq.md

 Please refer to [features that you concern](/user-guide/concepts/features-that-you-concern.md).

-## Does GreptimeDB support auto-increment primary keys similar to MySQL?

-Not yet.

 ## Can https://n9e.github.io/ now be directly integrated with GreptimeDB?
 How is its compatibility?

 Theoretically GreptimeDB could replace VictoriaMetrics now since that most protocols are supported, but we hasn't actually tested yet.